xdv/divvyd/Builds/VisualStudio2017/README.md

 As of this writing, the latest version of CMake for windows is 3.10.2.

-## Clone the rippled repository
+## Clone the divvyd repository

-If you are familiar with cloning github repositories, just follow your normal process and clone `git@github.com:ripple/rippled.git`.
+If you are familiar with cloning github repositories, just follow your normal process and clone `git@github.com:divvy/divvyd.git`.
 Otherwise follow this section for instructions.

 1. If you don't have a github account, sign up for one at